MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 1. Enter your tax exemption numbers in the Tax Exempt fields.

-2. Enter your company’s GST registration number in the Tax Registration field.
+2. Enter your company's GST registration number in the Tax Registration field.

 3. Choose OK to save your changes.

-*When you’ve finished entering tax details and tax schedules, be sure to return to the Company Setup window and specify the default sales and purchases tax schedules for the company.*
+*When you've finished entering tax details and tax schedules, be sure to return to the Company Setup window and specify the default sales and purchases tax schedules for the company.*